feint-lang/feint/README.md

 - Everything is an object of some type
 - Strong typing
 - Lexical scoping
-- Everything is an expression or acts like an expression; every statement returns some value
+- Everything is an expression or acts like an expression--every statement returns some value
 - Significant whitespace (by default, but maybe consider `{...}` blocks for certain special cases like passing functions)
-- No this/self on methods but this/self is required to access attributes
-- Disallow arbitrary attachment of attributes (???)
-- Everything is immutable by default (???)
 - Implicit return of last evaluated expression (like Rust); this applies to *all* blocks/scopes
-- Custom types can implement operators by defining methods such as `+`
 - Only booleans and `nil` can be used in boolean contexts by default;
   custom types can implement the `!!` operator
+- Everything is immutable by default (idea: use `=` for `const` and `<-` for `var`)
+- No this/self in method definitions but this/self is required to access attributes
+- Disallow arbitrary attachment of attributes
+- Custom types can implement operators by defining methods such as `+`
+- No inheritance (???)

 ## Memory Management

-TODO
+The current implementation uses reference counting via Rust's `Arc`, but memory can leak if there are cycles.

 ## Intrinsic Types